 helm install command.
 Helm has several

-ways to find and install a chart, but the easiest is to use one of the official
+ways to find and install a chart, but the easiest is to use the

 In the example above, the

-stable/mysql chart was released, and the name of our
+bitnami/mysql chart was released, and the name of

 You get a simple idea of the features of this MySQL chart by running

-helm show chart stable/mysql.
+helm show chart bitnami/mysql.
 Or you could run

 Whenever you install a chart, a new release is created.
 So one chart can be installed multiple times into the same cluster.
 And each can be independently managed and upgraded.